Cambodian riel: Second riel (1980–present)

-After the Vietnamese attacked Khmer Rouge in 1978, the riel was re-established as Cambodia's national currency on 20 March 1980, initially at a value of 4 riels = 1 U.S. dollar.
+After the Vietnamese attacked Khmer Rouge in 1978, the riel was re-established as Cambodia's national currency on 20 March 1980, initially at a value of four riels to one U.S. dollar.
 It is subdivided into 10 kaks (from the Hokkien 角 kak) or 100 sens (from the French cent).
 Because there was no money for it to replace and a severely disrupted economy, the central government gave away the new money to the populace in order to encourage its use.
-Near the same time, the United Nations gave humanitarian aid to Cambodia in U.S. dollars, and placed people in Cambodia to get it started, and the populace prefer the more stable U.S. dollar.
-As the supply of riels grew rapidly during the early 1990s, the riel devalued from 4 riels to 1 dollar in 1980 to a rate of around 4000 KHR/USD in the 2000s and around 4100 KHR/USD in the 2020s, where it has remained stable ever since.
+Around the same time, the United Nations gave humanitarian aid to Cambodia in U.S. dollars, and placed people in Cambodia to distribute it, so the populace came to prefer the more stable U.S. dollar.
+As the supply of riels grew rapidly during the early 1990s, the riel devalued from four riels to the dollar in 1980 to a rate of around 4000 riels per dollar in the 2000s and around 4100 riels per dollar in the 2020s, where it has remained stable ever since.